PennLINC/qsiprep/docs/workflows.rst

 ``qsiprep`` adapts its pipeline depending on what data and metadata are available and are used as the input.
-For example, slice timing correction will be performed only if the ``SliceTiming`` metadata field is found for the input dataset.

 A (very) high-level view of the simplest pipeline (for a dataset with only one DWI series and no reverse PE b0 acquisitions)